illiaSoroka/alias_for_Kubernetes/README.md

 # alias_for_Kubernetes
-1. vi ~/.bashrc
+1. Open the ~/.bashrc file in the editor: vi ~/.bashrc

-2. add list to the end of the page
+3. Scroll to the end of the file using the arrow keys.

+4. Press i to enter insert mode in vi.

+5. Paste the list of aliases

-3. source ~/.bashrc
+6. Reload the ~/.bashrc to apply the changes: source ~/.bashrc

 # User specific aliases and functions
     alias k='kubectl'
     alias kg='kubectl get'